Meet our Partners

 "During several visits to the Calais and Dunkirk refugee camps delivering food and other aid we grew extremely concerned about the conditions in which children and families were living.
 In response we now run various creative art workshops and deliver humanitarian aid to the camps.
 Ultimately, we do everything we can to help child refugees."

-Helena McGinty found the Hero Centre in Chios, Greece, in April 2017.
+Helena founded the Hero Centre - Chios in April 2017.

 Herts for Refugees (Charity No 1167716)